gaultier/blog/wait_process_timeout.md

 - Data races are hard to escape (see the previous point)
 - It's easy to accidentally send a signal to all processes with `kill(0, SIGKILL)` or `kill(-1, SIGKILL)`

-And they have worked hard to introduce a better concept: process descriptors, which are (almost) bog-standard file descriptors, like files or sockets.
+And the kernel developers have worked hard to introduce a better concept: process descriptors, which are (almost) bog-standard file descriptors, like files or sockets.
 After all, that's what sparked our whole investigation: we wanted to use `poll` and it did not work on a pid.
 Pids and signals do not compose well, but file descriptors do.
 Also, just like file descriptors, process descriptors are per-process.
 If I open a file with `open()` and get the file descriptor `3`, it is scoped to my process.
 Another process can `close(3)` and it will refer to their own file descriptotr, and not affect my file descriptor.
 That's great, we get isolation, so bugs in our code do not affect other processes.

 So, Linux and FreeBSD have introduced the same concepts but with slightly different APIs (unfortunately):